openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-graphic-drawing-shape.md

 public func strokeDashOffset(value: Length): This
 ```

-**Function:** Sets the drawing offset for the starting position of the dashed line.
+**Function:** Sets the drawing offset for the starting position of the dash pattern.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full